ralph-cmyk/Chrome-Issue-Reporter/AUTO_UPDATE_SETUP.md

 3. **GitHub Actions** - Automatically builds and uploads new versions
 4. **Chrome Extension** - Checks for updates automatically

+### What this flow does (and doesn’t)
+- **No auto-update for unpacked installs.** Users who click “Load unpacked” will never auto-update.
+- **Initial install must use a ZIP/CRX that has `update_url` set to your Worker.** After that first install, Chrome pulls updates from the Worker-hosted `update.xml` + ZIP.
+- **Chrome cannot install directly from the Worker URL.** The Worker only serves updates; distribute the ZIP once for the first install.

 ## 📋 Prerequisites

 - Cloudflare account (free tier works fine)